 The Board expects the Chairman to resign upon retirement.
-There may be circumstances where the Board's policy to accept the resignation would not apply, including to accommodate the transition for the new Chairman or where the current Chairman cedes the title of Chief Executive Officer to another individual.
+There may be circumstances where the Board's policy to accept the resignation would not apply, including to accommodate the transition for the new Chairman or new Chief Executive Officer.

-The Board believes that officers other than the Chairman who are also directors should resign immediately from the Board when they retire from or leave active Company employment or change positions.
-In any event, they should resign from the Board at age 65.
+The Board believes that officers of the Company other than the Chairman who are also directors should resign immediately from the Board when they retire from or leave active Company employment or change positions within the Company.